 i.
 “And, dear friends, do keep in mind that you are henceforth to ‘serve the living God.’
 You that are acquainted with the Greek will find that the kind of service here mentioned is not that which the slave or servant renders to his master, but a worshipful service such as priests render unto God.
 We that have been purged by Christ are to render to God the worship of a royal priesthood.
 It is ours to present prayers, thanksgivings, and sacrifice; it is ours to offer the incense of intercession; it is ours to light the lamp of testimony and furnish the table of shewbread.”
 (Spurgeon)

-g.
+h.
 For the redemption of the transgressions under the first covenant: Jesus’ payment on the cross accomplished redemption for those under the first covenant.
-Every sin offering made in faith under the Law was an IOU cashed in at the cross.
+Every sacrifice for sin made in faith under the Mosaic command was an IOU paid in full at the cross.

 3. (16-22) The necessity of Jesus’ death.

 For where there is a testament, there must also of necessity be the death of the testator.
 For a testament is in force after men are dead, since it has no power at all while the testator lives.
 Therefore not even the first covenant was dedicated without blood.
 For when Moses had spoken every precept to all the people according to the law, he took the blood of calves and goats, with water, scarlet wool, and hyssop, and sprinkled both the book itself and all the people, saying, “This is the blood of the covenant which God has commanded you.”
 Then likewise he sprinkled with blood both the tabernacle and all the vessels of the ministry.
 And according to the law almost all things are purified with blood, and without shedding of blood there is no remission.